sapphacs13/python_basics/README.md

 # Python Basics for new CStuy students

-Notes and code from the first day
+Notes and code from our class discussions